nimmagaddav9/meta9tech_Fiserv/interview.md

 - Easier to maintain and scale
 - Prevents common runtime errors

+## ✅ Key Advantages of Using TypeScript in Large-Scale Projects

+### 🧠 Static Typing

+- Catches type-related errors during development rather than at runtime.
+- Improves code reliability, predictability, and self-documentation.

+### 🧰 Better IDE Support

+- Offers powerful autocompletion, inline documentation, and refactoring tools in editors like VS Code.
+- Improves developer productivity and reduces cognitive load.

+### 📏 Scalability

+- Makes it easier to manage large codebases with many developers.
+- Enforces contracts between components, APIs, and layers via interfaces and types.

+### 🔁 Improved Refactoring

+- Type-aware refactoring allows you to safely rename symbols, move files, and restructure logic with confidence.

+### 📚 Code Readability and Maintainability

+- Types act as in-code documentation.
+- Easier for new developers to onboard and understand function inputs/outputs without reading full implementations.

+### ✅ Early Error Detection

+- Helps catch bugs before running or deploying the application.
+- Reduces the number of bugs caught late in QA or production.

+### 🤝 Seamless Integration with JavaScript

+- Works incrementally—you can adopt TypeScript gradually in existing JavaScript codebases.

+### 🔌 Support for Modern JavaScript Features

+- TypeScript supports the latest ECMAScript features and transpiles them for broader browser compatibility.

+### 📦 Enhanced Tooling in Frameworks

+- Frameworks like Angular, React (with TypeScript), NestJS, and libraries like Redux Toolkit have first-class TypeScript support.

 ---

 ## 15. Does TypeScript validate runtime API responses?